Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Under certain circumstances you could be eligible for ILR status with less than five years of residence in the UK, including those residing in the UK under:

-• Innovator Visa.
-Eligible after three years, depending on business achievements
+• Innovator Founder Visa: Eligible after three years, depending on business achievement

 As part of the Indefinite Leave to Remain application, you must be able to prove that you meet the English language requirement of B1 in speaking and listening as specified by the Common European Framework of Reference for Languages.